Skip to content

 image

-Below is an example of log collection for a Springboot microservice project, with the jar package being log-springboot-demo-1.0-SNAPSHOT.jar, and logs using Logback.
-The specific steps are as follows:
+Below is an example of log collection for a Springboot microservice project.
+The jar package is log-springboot-demo-1.0-SNAPSHOT.jar, and logs are managed with Logback.
+Specific steps are as follows:

 1 Write logback-spring.xml